kovidgoyal/calibre/manual/template_lang.rst

 **Developer: how to pass additional information**

-The additional information is a python dictionary containing pairs ``variable_name: variable_value`` where the values should be strings.
+The additional information is a Python dictionary containing pairs ``variable_name: variable_value`` where the values should be strings.
 The template can access the dict, creating template local variables named ``variable_name`` containing the value ``variable_value``.
 The user cannot change the name so it is best to use names that won't collide with other template local variables, for example by prefixing the name with an underscore.